 Please note: All kits require a reservation at least one week in advance.
 We often can not accommodate last-minute kit rentals.

-To reserve or request an education kit, download our Education Kit and Bird Skin Request Form and email the completed form to email@example.com.
+To reserve or request an education kit, download the Education Kit and Bird Skin Request Form and email the completed form to firstname.lastname@example.org.

 Preschool and Kindergarten